EvanCoding271/asdfghjkl/README.md

 Step 3: Copy the path of CODE in our repository(the file you downloaded/Cloned) Step 4: Open Command Prompt
-Step 5: Type this in command prompt(cd "then paste the copied path of the folder") then enter Step 6: Make sure that the file allocation in the cmd is included the asdfghjkl\CODE, if so type login Step 7: Login or register in our Program and enjoy learning!!
+Step 5: Type this in command prompt(cd "then paste the copied path of the folder") then enter Step 6: Build the cpp by typing the following in cmd (or pasting everything at once) g++ login.cpp -o login g++ menu.cpp -o menu g++ admin.cpp -o admin
+Step 7: Make sure that the file allocation in the cmd is included the asdfghjkl\CODE, if so type login Step 8: Login or register in our Program and enjoy learning!!